Anon-GitAI/spiderfiber-demo/Data/readme.md

 ### `SD3`: BLAST-Based Similarity Comparison
 This dataset presents a comparison between **seven generated sequences** and their top two natural matches, referred to as `BLAST1` and `BLAST2`, based on BLAST results.
-Matches were selected based on:
+Matches were selected based on the following metrices:

 - **Query coverage**
 - **Percent identity**